-Gun-rights advocates -- led most vocally by the NRA, Florida Carry and students supporting conceal-carry -- argue the proposed law honors their Second Amendment rights, would "empower victims," and would give students, faculty and staff a better chance at defending themselves in extreme situations, such as during an active shooter on campus or a sexual assault attack.
+Gun-rights advocates — led most vocally by the NRA, Florida Carry and students supporting conceal-carry — argue that the proposed law honors their Second Amendment rights, would "empower victims," and would give students, faculty and staff a better chance at defending themselves in extreme situations, such as during an active shooter on campus or a sexual assault.

 Education advocates say the Legislature shouldn't "outsource" campus security to untrained citizens.
 The bill would allow more than 1.4 million Floridians with a concealed-weapons permit to carry on campus, and critics say training requirements to receive those permits are minimal.

-Police forces at Florida's 12 universities report being understaffed, as-is.
+Police forces at Florida's 12 state universities report being understaffed.
 Should the bill become law, Florida's 28 colleges have said they'd have to spend more than $74 million to beef up their campus security because only five campuses have police or armed security.

-Rep. Matt Hudson, R-Naples, initially dismissed that figure as "inflammatory" because it isn't included in the legislative staff analysis.
-After Michael Brawer, CEO of the Association of Florida Colleges, elaborated on it -- describing it as an "'unfunded mandate" -- Hudson asked: "If campus security is such a concern, why haven’t you done anything about it thus far?"
+Rep. Matt Hudson, R-Naples, initially dismissed that cost figure as "inflammatory" because it isn't included in the legislative staff analysis.
+After Michael Brawer, CEO of the Association of Florida Colleges, elaborated on it — describing it as an "unfunded mandate" — Hudson asked: "If campus security is such a concern, why haven't you done anything about it thus far?"

 "It has boiled down to the inability of our college appropriations to support the costs it would take," Brawer said.

-Challenging Hudson’s criticism of the colleges’ priorities, Rep. Dave Kerner, D-Lake Worth, said the Legislature should shoulder some of the responsibility -- which prompted Hudson to shake his head.
+Challenging Hudson's criticism of the colleges' priorities, Rep. Dave Kerner, D-Lake Worth, said the Legislature should shoulder some of the responsibility — prompting Hudson to shake his head.